 Iron and zinc

 Why is iron good for us?
 Iron helps manufacture red blood cells and delivers oxygen throughout your body.
 Babies are born with iron, but by the time they’re 6 months old, they start to deplete their supply.
-That’s why feeding them beef and pork is so important.
+That’s why feeding them pork is so important.

 Zinc is especially crucial for babies who are exclusively breast-fed.
 After six months, the amount of zinc in breast milk goes down.
 So, they need to make up for that loss of zinc through what they eat.